Motiflets -- Simple and Accurate Detection of Motifs in Time Series: Experimental Evaluation

 \subsection{Qualitative Analysis}

-In this section we discuss the quality of the discovered motif sets by comparing them to known motifs in those datasets where such a standard exists.
+In this section we discuss the quality of the discovered motif sets.
 The purpose is to compare methods not only by the size and extent of found motifs as in the previous section, but also to consider whether these motifs are actually meaningful, i.e., correspond to important events in the process producing the TS.
+We assume that a method finds a motif set if the reported motifs overlap with the ground truth.

-The literature provides motifs for three of our five data sets, i.e., EEG sleep data, ECG heartbeats, and muscle activation.
-However, for none of them the precise motif occurrences are annotated in the respective time series: Instead, only their rough shape and rough length are described in the form of pair motifs.
-We used this information for creating a silver standard of motif sets by exploiting $k$-Motiflets unique ability to automatically learn meaningful values for $k$ and $l$ (see Section~\ref{sec:extensions}).
-Specifically, we learned values for $k$ and $l$ directly from the data and compared the results with the descriptions from the papers.
-In all cases, the two Top-2 motifs corresponded very well to the descriptions as did the corresponding motif lengths.
-Therefore, we decided to use the results of $k$-Motiflets as silver standard for these data sets and compared the ability of the other methods to recover the respective motifs.
-To enable such a comparison, we provided the competitors with proper $r$- and $l$-values derived from the silver standard.
-Note that in this setting our method had to recover meaningful motifs without any additional knowledge, while the competitors were provided with proper values for $r$ and $l$.
+\emph{Real-world datasets with Silver Standard Labels:} The literature mentions motifs for 4 of our 6 data sets.
+Yet, for none of them the precise motif occurrences are annotated, but only their rough shape and length.
+We used this information for creating a silver standard by exploiting $k$-Motiflets unique ability learn meaningful values for $k$ and $l$ (Section~\ref{sec:extensions}).
+Specifically, we learned values for $k$ and $l$ directly from the data, and compared the results with the descriptions from the papers.
+In all cases, the two Top-2 motifs corresponded very well to the descriptions.
+We compared the ability of the other methods to recover the respective motifs.
+We provided the competitors with proper values of $r$ and $l$, derived from the silver standard, but also with an added noise of $-10\%$ and $+10\%$ to reflect trial-and-error tuning.
+Note that in this setting our method has to recover meaningful motifs without any additional knowledge, while competitors are provided with close to optimal input values.
+Full results are shown on our webpage.

-\paragraph{EEG sleep data:} This dataset contains two main motifs, namely the so-called K-Complex and the so-called sleep spindles~\cite{mueen2009exact}.
-Accordingly, we consider the two top motifs found by each methods.
-Results are shown in Figure~\ref{fig:physiodata}, using the Top-2 $k$-Motiflet as silver standard.
-The two largest motif sets found by the $k$-Motiflet algorithm correspond very well to K-Complexes (with $k=16$) and sleep spindles (with $k=15$), respectively.
-Also, EMMA and LM find both motifs, but LM finds them in reverse order and both identify notably less occurrences.
-SetFinder and VALMOD find only subsets of the K-complex motif, both as top-1 and as top-2 motif.

-\paragraph{ECG Heartbeats:} This data set was used as running example throughout this paper.
-The Top-2 motif sets as computed by the different methods are shown in (Figure~\ref{fig:set_motif_example}).
-Our novel algorithm identified $16$ heartbeats and $6$ calibration waves.
-SetFinder and LM also find both motifs but both with less occurrences ($11 / 5$ and $14 / 6$, respectively).
-EMMA returns blurred version of the calibration signal as top-1 and top-2 motif.
-Also VALMOD stays locked with the calibration signal.